wally-labs/wally-beta/README.md

   - [x] figure out best routing conventions
   - [x] route createChat to new page with the chat once complete
   - [x] create chat scrollbox
+  - [ ] chat headers only called if user is logged in
-  - [ ] chat headers route only called once during login, or after create-chat invocation (not for demo)
+  - [ ] chat headers route only called once during login, or after create-chat invocation

 - [ ] openAI API (text-to-text)